Multiple Node.js Versions with Node Version Manager (NVM)

 NVM Scenario #2 - Unique Global Packages

-When we were going through the developer preview phase of the SharePoint Framework, Microsoft would release a new version of the Yeoman generator with each dev preview drop.
+When we were going through the developer preview phase of the SPFx, Microsoft would release a new version of the Yeoman generator with each dev preview drop.
 While the tools were updated on the day they released, it could take a few days or weeks for the supported libraries to make it to your Office 365 developer tenant.

 We were in this state where “I can do local dev with the latest dev preview drop, but I have to wait until the new stuff gets deployed to my tenant before I can do any more live testing in Office 365” or you had to wait to install the latest drop when the new bits made it to your Office 365 tenant.